Please call us for trade pricing - 01244 880422

 At 2 Metres, this more formal option with unusual shapes and structures is readily available to create an instant impact.
-Yew is slow growing and only requires pruning once a year.
+The Yew Pyramid is slow-growing and only requires pruning once a year.
 Their slow growth does mean that these large specimens take many years to reach maturity but have been seen in English gardens for centuries.

-The yew is a long-living native British evergreen which is broadly conical in shape.
+The Yew Pyramid is a long-living native British evergreen which is broadly conical in shape.
 It's spreading, horizontal branches, scaly, purple-brown bark with linear, glossy or matt dark green leaves help make an excellent formal hedge or tree line when fully grown.

 Flowers are visible in March and April.
 Male flowers are small white-yellow globe-like structures and contrast with the female equivalent which are bud-like and change from green to brown with age.